Katharina Lehner

-Katharina Lehner (born April 9, 1990) is a German mixed martial artist who last competed in Bellator MMA.
-She has also previously fought in Invicta FC.
+Katharina Lehner (born April 9, 1990) is a German mixed martial artist who competes in the women's Bantamweight division.
+She has also previously fought in Bellator MMA and Invicta FC.
 She fought Sarah Kaufman for the Invicta Bantamweight title in the main event of Invicta FC 29.

 Mixed martial arts career

 Invicta FC

 Lehner made her professional debut against Anne Merkt at We Love MMA 9 on September 27, 2014.
 She won the fight by split decision, and amassed a 5–0 record before signing with Invicta FC.
 Lehner made her debut against Alexa Conners at Invicta FC 25: Kunitskaya vs. Pa'aluhi on August 31, 2017.
 She won the fight by a first-round technical knockout.

 After defeating Gemma Pike by unanimous decision at Hype FC 7 on December 16, 2017, Lehner was booked to face Sarah Kaufman for the vacant Invicta FC Bantamweight Championship at Invicta FC 29: Kaufman vs. Lehner on May 4, 2018.
 She lost the fight by a third-round submission.

 Lehner faced Lisa Spangler at Invicta FC 35: Bennett vs. Rodriguez II on June 7, 2019.
 She lost the fight by unanimous decision.

 Lehner faced Sinead Kavanagh at Bellator Milan 3 on October 3, 2020, following a 16-month absence from the sport.
 She lost the fight by unanimous decision.

 Lehner was expected to face Talita Bernardo at Invicta FC 48 on July 20, 2022.
 Lehner withdrew for an undisclosed reason and was replaced by Yana Gadelha.

 Lehner was rebooked against Talita Bernardo on November 16, 2022 at Invicta FC 50, getting submitted via a kimura in the second round.